Peaty out of World Championships with broken foot

 Adam Peaty has been ruled out of the swimming World Championships after fracturing a bone in his foot.

-The three-time Olympic champion sustained the injury while training in the gym and has been advised to rest for six weeks.
+The three-time Olympic champion, who has eight world titles, sustained the injury while training in the gym and has been advised to rest for six weeks.

 The swimming World Championships take place in Budapest from 18-25 June.